-Join Adam Crespi for an in-depth discussion in this video Painting galvanized steel quickly, part of 3D Textures: Metals.
+Join Adam Crespi for an in-depth discussion in this video Painting galvanized steel quickly, part of Creating Metal 3D Textures.

 - We use metal in so many places, in textures, in architecture, in design, in science fiction, in Middle Ages lore, even as jewelry.
 It's worth then knowing how to make some metals quickly and how to generate as much texture as you need for commonplace things.
 I'm going to start with some galvanized steel.
 This is a material that we find in all kinds of applications.
 As we can see here in a quick search, we find it in roofs, on pipes, on beams, in structural applications, and in finished applications.